m-zakeri/CodART/docs/proposals/core_code_smell_development.md

 |     Testing   project on all projects available in CodART benchmarks    |     20+   (extra bonus)    |

-To follow project's phases, refer to our next proposal: Core search-based development.
+To follow project's future phases, meet our next proposal: Core search-based development.